release-it/release-it/docs/ci.md

 ## npm

-To publish a package to npm from within a CI or CD environment such as Travis or Circle, make the `NPM_TOKEN` available in the `.npmrc` file.
-This file should look like this before release-it attempts to publish the package:
+To publish a package to the (or any) npm registry from within a CI or CD environment such as Travis or Circle, make the `NPM_TOKEN` available in the `.npmrc` file.
+This file should look like this before release-it attempts to publish the
+package:

 ```
 //registry.npmjs.org/:_authToken=$NPM_TOKEN